cdlhub/documentation/md/ReferenceModel.md

 Each sampled damage is multiplied by the item TIV, looked up from the coverage file.

 If the -i parameter is specified, then the ground up losses for the items are output to the stream (stream_id 1).
-If the -c parameter is specified, then the ground up losses for the items are grouped by coverage and the ground up losses for the coverages are output to the stream (stream_id 2).
+If the -c parameter is specified, then the ground up losses for the items are grouped by coverage and capped to the coverage TIV, and the ground up losses for the coverages are output to the stream (stream_id 2).

 The purpose of the coverage stream is to cap losses to the coverage TIV where items represent damage to the same coverage from different perils.

 A final calculation which occurs in the gulcalc program is of the mean and standard deviation of ground up loss.
-For each cdf, the mean and standard deviation of damage is calculated by numerical integration of the effective damageability probability distribution and the result is multiplied by the item TIV.
+For each cdf, the mean and standard deviation of damage is calculated by numerical integration of the effective damageability probability distribution and the result is multiplied by the TIV.
 The results are included in the output to the stdout stream as sidx=-1 (mean) and sidx=-2 (standard deviation), for each event and item (or coverage).

+If the -R parameter is used along with a specified number of random numbers then random numbers used for sampling are generated on the fly for each event and group of items which have a common group_id using the Mersenne twister psuedo random number generator (the default RNG of the C++ v11 compiler).  if the -r parameter is used, gulcalc reads a random number from the provided random number file.
+See [Random Numbers](RandomNumbers.md) for more details.

 [Return to top](#referencemodel)